mikegcoleman/hybrid-workshop/pwd_readme.md

 4. Under `Image` enter the path to your image which should be `<dtr host name>/<your user name>/linux_tweet_app`

-5. From the left hand menu click `Scheduling`

 8. From the left hand menu click `Network`

 9. Click `Publish Port+`